ELSA – Together we can make a difference…

 It actually stands for Emotional Literacy Support Assistance.
 In a nutshell, there will always be children in schools facing life challenges.
 These situations and the emotions that follow detract their ability to engage with learning effectively - our ELSAs in school help our children get through these struggling times.
 Some children require greater support than others and need a range of tools/strategies to increase their emotional literacy and resilience.
 ELSA is an initiative that was originally developed and supported by Educational Psychologists in Southampton and they recognised that children learn better and are much happier in school, if their emotional needs are addressed.

 We are lucky to have a qualified Emotional Literacy Support Assistant at Great Binfields Primary - Mrs Teasdale.
 She has been trained by Educational Psychologists to plan and deliver programmes of support for pupils who are experiencing temporary or longer term emotional needs.
-Mrs Pearce one of our experienced LSAs is waiting to start her training to become an ELSA too.
+Mrs Pearce one of our experienced LSAs has started her training to become an ELSA too.

 The majority of ELSA work in school is delivered on an individual basis, but sometimes small group work is more appropriate, especially in the areas of social and friendship skills.
 Sessions are based in Ivy Room, a calm, welcoming, safe space for the child to feel supported and nurtured.
 The sessions are fun and we use a range of activities such as: games, role-play with puppets or therapeutic activities such as mindfulness or arts and craft.